 How does your financial contribution and other forms of support help to advance our mission?
-Here is how CAIR-Pennsylvania helps you:
+Here is how CAIR-Philadelphia helps you:

 1. Protects your Civil Rights.
 When you or someone you know has been a victim of anti-Muslim discrimination or an altercation, we do not let it go unchallenged.
-You report it to us and CAIR-Pennsylvania will stand for you.
-Our qualified staff will fully assess he situation and determine the best course of action.
+You report it to us, and CAIR-Philadelphia will stand for you.
+Our qualified staff will fully assess the situation and determine the best course of action.
 Alhamdulillah, we have many success stories where Muslim women and men who were discriminated against are now back on the job; in addition, employers have offered to do sensitivity training for managers and employees to better understand our faith and religious needs at the workplace for Muslim staff.
-In 2010, 60 cases were reported and handled.
-CAIR-Pennsylvania also conducts Know Your Rights seminars as a key civil rights educational experience for communities.
+CAIR-Philadelphia also conducts Know Your Rights seminars as a key civil rights educational experience for communities.

 4. Builds Coalitions.
-CAIR-Pennsylvania has developed a broad civil rights, inter-faith and government network.
+CAIR-Philadelphia has developed a broad civil rights, inter-faith and government network.
 These relationships are crucial to serve the Muslim American community.
-Often, CAIR-Pennsylvania is the only Muslim point of contact for many organizations and agencies.
-For example, airport officials with Customs & Border Protection held a meeting with CAIR-Pennsylvania staff to better understand hajj rituals and customs, in order to provide Philadelphia Muslims with a friendlier and more empathetic customs and security experience upon their return from hajj.
+Often, CAIR-Philadelphia is the only Muslim point of contact for many organizations and agencies.
+For example, airport officials with Customs & Border Protection held a meeting with CAIR-Philadelphia staff to better understand hajj rituals and customs, in order to provide Philadelphia Muslims with a friendlier and more empathetic customs and security experience upon their return from hajj.

-As you can see from the examples above, CAIR-Pennsylvania is paving the way towards accurate representation of Islam and Muslims and advocacy for your rights to practice Islam without any discrimination.
-CAIR-Pennsylvania needs your help to sustain its operation.
+As you can see from the examples above, CAIR-Philadelphia is paving the way towards accurate representation of Islam and Muslims and advocacy for your rights to practice Islam without any discrimination.
+CAIR-Philadelphia needs your help to sustain its operation.
 This can be through sharing of your time, talent and/or treasure.

 Do you have a talent in writing?
 Are you a skilled speaker?
-Do you have IT experience?
 Are you interested in intercultural dialogue and community activism?
 Are you an attorney with civil rights experience?
-If so, CAIR-Pennsylvania invites you to volunteer and offer your time and talent to serve in any of the above programs.
+If so, CAIR-Philadelphia invites you to volunteer and offer your time and talent to serve in any of the above programs.

 Are you a working person who is too busy to actively fight anti-Muslim bigotry and to work for increased understanding of Islam and Muslims?
 If so, you can do your part by sharing your treasure.
 Therefore, we ask you to consider donating to CAIR-Pennsylvania Philadelphia Chapter through one of the following means*: